Troyanovsky/vibe-coding-guide/en/Lesson_6_Frontend_Prompt.md

 Don't expect to get everything perfect in one shot.
 Use live preview (if you're in VSCode or Cursor with the plugin) to see your changes immediately.
 Start with basic functionality, then refine the design, then add interactions.
 It's like sculpting – you start with rough shapes and gradually add detail.

 ### Try Different Vibes
-The best thing about using AI to code is that it becomes no burden to build multiple versions and pick the best you like.
+The best thing about using AI to code is that it becomes no burden to build multiple versions and pick the best one you like.
 Ask the AI to build different versions and see which one gives the best **vibe**.

 ### Reference Well-Known Apps
-Instead of trying to describe every detail, you can also reference well known apps.
+Instead of trying to describe every detail, you can also reference well-known apps.
 "Like the Instagram story interface" or "Similar to the Spotify now playing screen" gives the AI instant context.

 ### Use Visual Aids
 Screenshots of other apps, your hand-drawn wireframes, or Figma mockups are incredibly helpful.
 A picture really is worth a thousand words, especially for visual interfaces.